 As you raise each tube you will see the warning white line.
 It tells you to stop.
 If you try to go further there are stoppers that prevent the tube from coming out all the way.
 But once you elevate the tube to the white line and lock the camlock, you will see a hole visible.
-On the bottom three tubes (for R31) we have included a safety pin for each of these tubes.
+On the bottom three tubes we have included a safety pin for each of these tubes.
 When you insert the pin, the tube is secured.
-R23 has one of these pins.
-R17 has none.
+It cannot slip as long as the pin is inserted.